 All expenses related to network extension should be fully covered by the transmission network and system operator.
-These expenses will be taken into account when establishing tariffs for transmission of electricity if undertaken in compliance with license conditions, tariff methodologies and the Regulation on planning, approval and investments in power sector, developed and approved by ANRE (Article 34, para (1) of the Law No. 107 din 27.05.2016 on electricity).
+These expenses will be taken into account when

+26 The 2020 edition of the World Bank Doing Business covers the construction sector by "Dealing with Construction Permits" component and offers, in this sense, a detailed summary of the procedures, time and costs to build a specific object (a warehouse) for 190 economies, including for the Republic of Moldova.
+This analysis provides info about obtaining necessary licenses and permits, completing required notifications and inspections and obtaining utility connections, and ranks Moldova on the 156th position out of 190 establishing tariffs for transmission of electricity if undertaken in compliance with license conditions, tariff methodologies and the Regulation on planning, approval and investments in power sector, developed and approved by ANRE (Article 34, para (1) of the Law No. 107 din 27.05.2016 on electricity).